 Any applicant who has no previous college enrollment and does not meet the requirements for unconditional admission will be classified as conditional first admission.
-A student admitted conditionally is a student admitted with certain requirements, conditions, or restrictions placed on initial and/ or future enrollment status (Act 520 of 1997).
+A student admitted conditionally is a student admitted with certain requirements, conditions, or restrictions placed on initial and/or future enroll ment status (Act 520 of 1997).

-•For a student seeking an associate in arts and who does not meet the requirements for unconditional admission, completion of twelve (12) hours of core academic courses and any necessary remedial courses with a cumulative grade point average of 2.0.

-\ Act 520 of 1999 requires students graduating from high school May 1, 2002, and after to have completed the core curriculum for unconditional admission to public colleges and universities.
+- •For a student seeking an associate in arts and who does not meet the re quirements for unconditional admission, completion of twelve (12) hours of core academic courses and any necessary remedial courses with a cumula tive grade point average of 2.0. - \ Act 520 of 1999 requires students graduating from high school May 1, 2002, and after to have completed the core curriculum for unconditional admission to public colleges and universities.
 All students graduating after May 1, 2002, from Arkansas public high schools, out-of-state high schools, home schooling, private high schools, and GED recipients shall be evaluated for the purpose of being granted conditional or unconditional admission status.

-• For a student seeking a diploma, technical certificate or an associate in applied science degree and who does not meet the requirements for unconditional admission, the completion of six (6) hours of core academic courses and six (6) hours of technical courses required for the diploma, technical certificate or an associate of applied science degree and any necessary remedial courses with a cumulative grade point average of 2.0 is required.

-• Students must successfully complete (defined as a 2.0 G.P.A.) the required hours of core academic subjects and technical courses and any remedial courses within the first 30 semester hours, excluding developmental courses.
+- For a student seeking a diploma, technical certificate or an associate in applied science degree and who does not meet the requirements for unconditional admission, the completion of six (6) hours of core academic courses and six (6) hours of technical courses required for the diploma, technical cer tificate or an associate of applied science degree and any necessary remedial courses with a cumulative grade point average of 2.0 is required. - Students must successfully complete (defined as a 2.0 G.P.A.) the required hours of core academic subjects and technical courses and any remedial courses within the first 30 semester hours, excluding developmental courses.
+Specific requirements are available in the Admission's Office or the Registrar's Office.